jzhoubu/HLP/README.md

 2. Please change the `HLP_HOME` variable in `biencoder_train_cfg.yaml`, `gen_embs.yaml` and `dense_retriever.yaml`.
 The `HLP_HOME` is the path to the HLP directory you download.

-3. You may also need to build `apex` via command
+3. You may also need to build `apex`.
+For more information, please refer to the official [apex](https://github.com/NVIDIA/apex) repository.
 ```bash
 git clone https://github.com/NVIDIA/apex
 cd apex
 python -m pip install -v --disable-pip-version-check --no-cache-dir ./
 ```
-If you encounter any error in building `apex`, please refer to the official [apex](https://github.com/NVIDIA/apex) repository.

 ### Prepare Data and Models
 **Option1**: Download data via command (Recommand!)